-To provide a clear picture of a not-for-profit’s spending, the new standard requires reporting of expenses by both function (which is already required) and nature in one location.
+To provide a clear picture of a nonprofit’s spending, the new standard requires reporting of expenses by both function (which is already required) and nature in one location.
 This presentation, showing how the nature of expenses (for example, salaries and wages, employee benefits, supplies and rent) relates to the functions (program services, management and general, and fundraising), can be presented in one of three ways:

 - on a separate statement

 Most commonly, this information is included in a separate statement of functional expenses.

 In addition, the standard calls for enhanced disclosures regarding specific methods used to allocate costs among program and support functions.
 These methods may include time spent, square footage or other allocation measures.